Anglo-Spanish War (1762–1763): Philippines

-Almost as soon as war had been declared with Spain, orders had been despatched for a British force at Madras to proceed to the Philippines and capture Manila.
-A combined force of 10,700 men under William Draper set off from India in late July, arriving in Manila Bay in September 1762.
+Almost as soon as war had been declared with Spain, orders had been despatched for a British force at Madras to proceed to the Philippines and capture Manila, with the intention of turning it into a British entrepôt.
+A combined force of 10,700 men under William Draper set off from India in late July, arriving in Manila Bay in September 1762, with the intention of making Manila.
 They had to move swiftly before the monsoon season hit.
 On 6 October the British stormed the city, capturing it thanks to weak Spanish resistance, along with the Archbishop surrendering to avoid further bloodshed.
 Spanish forces regrouped under Simon Anda, who had escaped from Manila during the siege.
 Diego Silang, a local Filipino leader, led a revolt against Spanish rule.
 However, it was sabotaged by Spanish agents and eventually crushed by the Spanish.
 The British were unable to extend their authority beyond Manila and the nearby port of Cavite.
 Eventually, the British forces in the region started to suffer from disease and dissensions within the command, further impairing their ability to aid Silang.